 You will follow a linear course, examined at the end of Year 11.
 There is no controlled assessment or coursework element to Mathematics.
-It is expected that you will learn the Higher Tier syllabus, but the decision as to which tier of exam you will sit will be taken based on your performance during Year 10 and the early stages of Year 11.

 The exam is split into two papers (two hours each).
 A calculator may be used in both papers.